Australian Defence Force: Formation

-Australia has maintained military forces since federation as a nation in January 1901.
-Shortly after federation, the Australian Government established the Australian Army and Commonwealth Naval Force by amalgamating the forces each of the states had maintained.
-In 1911, the Government established the Royal Australian Navy, which absorbed the Commonwealth Naval Force.
+By 1870, each of the then Australian colonies maintained their own military forces.
+On 1 January 1901, the colonies federated into a new nation and on 1 March 1901, these colonial forces were amalgamated to establish the Australian Army and Commonwealth Naval Forces.
+In 1911, the government established the Royal Australian Navy, which absorbed the Commonwealth Naval Force.
 The Army established the Australian Flying Corps in 1912 which was separated to form the Royal Australian Air Force in 1921.
 The services were not linked by a single chain of command, as they each reported to their own separate Minister and had separate administrative arrangements.
 The three services saw action around the world during World War I and World War II, and took part in conflicts in Asia during the Cold War.

-The importance of 'joint' warfare was made clear to the Australian military during World War II when Australian naval, ground and air units frequently served as part of single commands.
-Following the war, several senior officers lobbied for the appointment of a commander in chief of the three services.
+The importance of joint warfare was made clear to the Australian military during World War II when Australian naval, ground and air units frequently served as part of single commands.
+Following the war, several senior officers lobbied for the appointment of a commander-in-chief of the three services.
 The government rejected this proposal and the three services remained fully independent.
-The absence of a central authority resulted in poor coordination between the services, with each service organising and operating on the basis of a different military doctrine.
+The absence of a central authority resulted in poor coordination between the services, with each service organising and operating under different military doctrine.

-The need for an integrated command structure received more emphasis as a result of the inefficient arrangements which at times hindered the military's efforts during the Vietnam War.
-In 1973, the Secretary of the Department of Defence, Arthur Tange, submitted a report to the Government that recommended the unification of the separate departments supporting each service into a single Department of Defence and the creation of the post of Chief of the Defence Force Staff.
-The government accepted these recommendations and the Australian Defence Force was established on 9 February 1976.
+The need for an integrated command structure received more emphasis due to inefficient arrangements during the Vietnam War which at times hindered the military's efforts.
+In 1973, the Secretary of the Department of Defence, Arthur Tange, submitted a report to the Government that recommended the unification of the separate departments supporting each service under a single Department of Defence, and the creation of the position of Chief of the Defence Force Staff.
+The government accepted these recommendations, and the Australian Defence Force was established on 9 February 1976.